buzkall/teachable-reports-export/README.md

     password='YOUR_TEACHABLE_PASSWORD'
     site_url='https://YOUR_TEACHABLE_URL'

-It's important to set the site_url with https if your site uses https, otherwise when you run the script, you will get an error like this
+The first time you run the script, this error could happen.

     raise SSLError(e, request=request) requests.exceptions.SSLError:
     HTTPSConnectionPool(host='xxxx', port=443):
     Max retries exceeded with url: xxxxx
     (Caused by SSLError(SSLError(1, u'[SSL: SSLV3_ALERT_HANDSHAKE_FAILURE]
     sslv3 alert handshake failure (_ssl.c:590)'),))

+You should install python with brew with this command in order to solve all the openssl nonsense.

+    brew install python --with-brewed-openssl

 ## Usage